missing-semester/missing-semester/about.md

 lectures to the public.

-If this sounds like it might be for you, here are some concrete examples of what the class will teach:
+If this sounds like it might be for you, here are some concrete examples of what the class covers:

 ## Command shell